bloominstituteoftechnology/Android_Intents/README.md

 ### Challenge
 This was a big one...
 Take a well deserved break!

-When the user has correctly guessed the number, allow them to reset and allow the user to try again.

 Again, experiment with attributes of your textViews and other GUI components to improve the look of your app.